frafor1988/opensonora/README.md

 OpenSonora Alpha sports bottom-facing speakers to produce a distributed sound effect.
 Moreover, its design allows to use the top plate as a sort of a shelf, which can be usefull f.eg.
-If it's placed on a on a desktop.
+If it`s placed on a on a desktop.

-If the sound quality does not meet your taste though, it's possible to rotate OpenSonora and use it as a standard shelf speaker.
+If the sound quality does not meet your taste though, it`s possible to rotate OpenSonora and use it as a standard shelf speaker.

 In it original implementation, OpenSonora uses reused/regenerated